Onewheel vs Electric Skateboard (Comparison)

 Riding Versatility

-Sure, you can achieve similar versatility with pneumatic electric skateboards.
-But, I’m talking from the perspective of urethane wheel setups.
-For the most part, you’ll have more clearance with a Onewheel because of its height.
+You can achieve similar versatility with electric skateboards with air-based tires (pneumatics).
+But I’m talking from the perspective of urethane wheel setups.
+You’ll most likely have more clearance with a Onewheel because of its height.

 Remote-Less

 The Onewheel doesn’t need a remote.
 You control it with your body weight via the pad sensors.
-Once you get the hang of it, it’s very easy to control.
-It almost feels like an extension of yourself, which is a cool feeling.
+Once you get the hang of it, it’s straightforward to control.
+It almost feels like an extension of yourself, which is an incredible feeling.

-I love that I don’t need to hold something in my hand and can focus on those soul-fulfilling carves.
+I love that I don’t need to hold something in my hand and can focus on riding.

-So, if having a beautifully polished phone app is a priority for you, Onewheel has it.
+So, if having a beautifully polished phone app is important to you, Onewheel has it.

 Wobbly Carving